widev3/.github/profile/README.md

 Wide3 is governed by:

-* A shared **Statute** defining principles, roles, and decision-making processes
+* A shared **Statute** defining principles, roles and decision-making processes
 * Project-specific agreements aligned with the BIT Model
-* Clear separation between governance, coordination, and execution
+* Clear separation between governance, coordination and execution

 Governance is designed to be: